DowntonCrabby/Data512/Homework/data-512-homework_2/README.md

    - Given the large population sizes of some countries, the calculated proportions of articles per capita or high-quality articles per capita will likely result in very small numbers.
 It’s important to carefully represent and interpret these proportions to avoid misinterpretation.

+## Research Implications

+Before beginning this project, I expected to find a bias in the dataset that would be slanted towards "Western" countries—those in North America, Western Europe, etc.—having more "high quality" articles than those in the Global South.
+I assumed this because I suspected that the evaluations the ORES algorithm was trained on might be disproportionately influenced by Western countries, potentially leading to biased assessments of article quality.

+Additionally, access to resources like reliable internet, educational tools, and research databases in Western countries might further contribute to this bias.
+These resources enable more active Wikipedia editing and fact-checking, allowing for higher-quality contributions.
+In contrast, regions with fewer resources may struggle to maintain the same level of editorial rigor, resulting in fewer and lower-quality articles.

+### Reflection on Findings
+One interesting and somewhat surprising finding was the high article coverage per capita for small countries like Antigua and Barbuda, Luxembourg, and the Maldives.
+These countries, despite their small population sizes, had relatively high numbers of articles about their politicians.
+However, many of these countries had little or no high-quality articles, reflecting a potential lack of thorough editing or attention to quality improvement.

+On the other hand, larger countries like China and India had very low articles per capita, suggesting that their politicians are significantly underrepresented on Wikipedia relative to their population sizes.
+This imbalance points to the potential biases in Wikipedia's coverage, particularly in countries with less active editor communities.

+### Resource Access and Bias
+In addition to algorithmic bias, access to resources plays a significant role in shaping Wikipedia’s content.
+Countries with better internet infrastructure, educational resources, and active Wikipedia communities are more likely to have both a higher quantity and quality of articles.
+This phenomenon is reflected in the results, where countries in Europe, particularly Western and Southern Europe, show higher numbers of high-quality articles.
+In contrast, regions with less access to resources, like much of Africa and Asia, have fewer high-quality articles, further emphasizing the global digital divide.

+### Broader Implications for Society
+The findings from this analysis reinforce the idea that the internet does not provide equal access to information globally.
+Wealthier regions, particularly in Western countries, have a stronger presence on platforms like Wikipedia, while countries in the Global South are often underrepresented.
+This has broad implications for how knowledge is disseminated and accessed around the world and highlights the need for efforts to close the digital divide.